rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 ## Writing through pointers

 Let’s explore resources and their outputs in another example.
-The C function `incr` takes an `unsigned` pointer `p` and increments the value in the memory cell that it poinbts to.
+The C function `incr` takes an `unsigned int` pointer `p` and increments the value in the memory cell that it poinbts to.

 <span style="color:red">
 BCP: unsigned! (there are both signed and unsigned versions at the